PE-Backed Company Finance Benchmarks

 Why PE-Backed Finance Is Different

-Transaction Support: PE companies buy add-ons, explore bolt-on acquisitions, and eventually prepare for exit.
+PE companies buy add-ons, explore bolt-on acquisitions, and eventually prepare for exit.
 The finance function supports due diligence, integration planning, and eventual exit readiness.
+Governance Expectations: Board meetings, investor presentations, and governance processes require finance resources that independent companies often skip.
+These requirements typically require 50-100% more finance function investment than independent companies at the same revenue size.

 Reporting Cadence Requirements

-Weekly Flash Reports:
+Weekly Flash Reports

-- Includes: revenue, gross margin, operating expenses, EBITDA, cash position
+revenue, gross margin, operating expenses, EBITDA, cash position

 - Compares to budget/forecast and prior year